bryanling1/Pokemon-Go-Walker/README.md

 - Python
 - [Tensorflow's object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)

+## General Program Flow
+The script can be described as immitating a basic state machine.
+This is to allow for correction if an object is wrongly identified.
+Here is the current flow of the program:

 ## Installation
 The Pokémon Go Walker scripts is run by first connecting your phone to your computer and connecting to [Scrcpy](https://github.com/Genymobile/scrcpy).